<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 • Delight - support the customer to allow them to achieve their goals with their newly purchased product.

-Previously, businesses would visualise and implement these actions using the funnel model; customers were moved down the funnel toward the point of purchase, with marketing and sales teams carrying out various tasks in each stage.
+The above method is known as the flywheel.
+Previously, marketers relied on the funnel model; customers were moved down the funnel toward the point of purchase, with marketing and sales teams carrying out various tasks in each stage.

-Additionally, the funnel fosters friction between departments that hinders hand-offs and customer nurturing.
+Additionally, the funnel can lead to friction between departments that hinders hand-offs and nurturing customers.
 Customer centricity is a core value for inbound marketing, and as such, the funnel model was no longer fit for purpose.
 The flywheel represents an evolution of and a solution to the funnel problem.

 Flywheels exist in a continuous circular motion where customer engagement feeds every part of the process.
 Each team works simultaneously to nurture leads from strangers to promoters of your product throughout the entire customer journey.
 The flywheel emphasises building and maintaining relationships with customers rather than merely selling products.